MDSYN2019/GFK_assignment/README.md

 input to a random forest model.

 Further improvements to this would be cross-validation models, and hyperparameter tuning for the model as part of the pipeline of the model as an example.
+Also, the class includes a failed attmempt at trying to make a word2vec vectorization of the columns, which, given a longer description and a contextual description for each category, would be much more suitable for this product.

 #